 There are two main ways of performing cataract surgery: manually, and with a femtosecond laser.

 In manual surgery, the incisions in the cornea to introduce surgical instruments and the new lens, are performed manually by the surgeon.
-Then the surgeon uses an instrument to tear an approximate 8-mm-diameter circular hole in the capsular bag that contains the lens; this process is called capsulorhexis.
+Then the surgeon uses an instrument to tear a hole in the capsular bag that contains the lens; this process is called capsulorhexis.
 The surgeon then liquifies and breaks down the lens with ultrasound energy in a process called phacoemulsification, and removes the lens fragments through suction.
 The new lens is placed into the bag through the circular hole, and the optical part of the lens is positioned so it fits in the middle of the hole.

 The precision of the laser ensures that the lens fits as perfectly as possible in the hole, and some premium lenses require an extremely precise fit.
-Having the laser perform this step is also a safer method of making this opening, essentially reducing the possibility of something going wrong, like the formation of a radial tear which compromises the formation of a required circular hole.

 Read more…